Don't pick & choose, big fish should be also caught: Court to

-A special court today came down heavily on the Enforcement Directorate (ED) saying the agency should not adopt a pick and choose policy and catch only small fishes but also act against the key accused in the Rs 5,000 crore money laundering scam.
+A special court on Wednesday came down heavily on the Enforcement Directorate (ED) saying the agency should not adopt a pick and choose the policy and catch only small fishes but also act against the key accused in the Rs 50 billion money laundering scam.

 It was hearing the bail plea of Delhi-based businessman Gagan Dhawan in connection with the laundering case.